jbx-protocol/juice-docs/docs/dev/learn/overview.md

 #### JBX membership fee
 <p>
   All funds distributed by projects from their treasuries to destinations outside of the Juicebox ecosystem (i.e. distributions that do not go to other Juicebox treasuries) will incure a protocol fee.
+Redemptions from projects using <a href="/dev/api/contracts/or-payment-terminals/jbethpaymentterminal3_1_1/"><code>JBETHPaymentTerminal3_1_1</code></a> incur fees if the redemption rate (or ballot redemption rate) is less than 100%.
 This fee is sent to the JuiceboxDAO treasury which runs on the Juicebox protocol itself (project ID of 1), triggering the same functionality as a payment directly to JuiceboxDAO (by default, minting JBX for the fee payer according to JuiceboxDAO's current funding cycle configuration) from an external source.<br/>
 </p>
 <p>
   This fee is adjustable by JuiceboxDAO, with a max value of 5%.<br/>